MatthijsHak/MetalDock/docs/docs/input_parameters.md

 ---

 ### memory
-The amount of memory to maximully allocate to each core in MB.
+The amount of memory to maximally allocate to each core in MB.

 **Default input:**